JT200025/JT200025/README.md

 #### Design and Development
 ![Design and Development](https://github.com/JT200025/tourism-websites-in-sri-lanka-/blob/main/website%20project%201/images/Computer%20programming.png?raw=true)

- I'm Jeno Trashan from Srilanka, and i do content on Design and Development I really enjoy learning languages and frameworks like React and React Native, as wellas in work in wordpress.I also enjoying wireframing,ui,ux and design.
+ I'm Jeno Treshan from Srilanka, and i do content on Design and Development I really enjoy learning languages and frameworks like React and React Native, as wellas in work in wordpress.I also enjoying wireframing,ui,ux and design.